Klemet/LANDIS-II-Magic-Harvest/README.md

 **Magic Harvest** is an extension for the [LANDIS-II](http://www.landis-ii.org/) model.

-It allows users to dynamically change the parameters of the harvest extensions of LANDIS-II ([Base Harvest](http://www.landis-ii.org/extensions/base-harvest) and [Biomass Harvest](http://www.landis-ii.org/extensions/biomass-harvest)) during a simulation, by running a Python script to edit the parameters files as wanted, and re-loading them.
+It allows users to dynamically change the parameters of the harvest extensions of LANDIS-II ([Base Harvest](http://www.landis-ii.org/extensions/base-harvest) and [Biomass Harvest](http://www.landis-ii.org/extensions/biomass-harvest)) during a simulation, by running a command to call another program during the simulation.
+This command can edit the parameters files as wanted (for exemple, by calling a R or Python script).
+Magic Harvest then forces the harvest extension to re-load its parameters now that the files are modified.

 # ✨ How does it work ?